jadrouil/tuna-lang/README.md

 Type aliases can be defined like they are in typescript: `type my_type = string`.
 Note, type aliases may not refer to other type aliases.
 This is a temporary limitation.

-## Locks

-Currently, tuna uses mongo under the covers.
-Mongo doesn't expose locks in their rust driver api, so no locks are acquired, which may make the application unsafe to run.
-To check if your application is safe you can run the `warn` command with the CLI.

 # Limitation Summary
 All of the following limitations are temporary: